bijoutrouvaille/LimeSDRExample/readme.md

 ### Channel.cpp

-A simple abstraction to write or read data to/from SoapySDR.
+A simple abstraction to write or read data to/from SoapySDR in Stream MTU increments.

 ### lib/AudioFile